Welcome to the Scituate School Department and it’s new website. It is my honor and pleasure to serve as your superintendent!

 Scituate Schools are wonderful places to learn and ones in which the education of each and every student stands as the core mission.
 We serve to inspire and challenge our students everyday by providing them with the knowledge and skills they need to succeed in their chosen college or careers.
 From the time our students arrive as kindergarteners, our professional and highly qualified teachers and staff provide classroom practices that are appropriate for each and every level of instruction children receive throughout the grades.

 We invite you to explore our website for news and information about all aspects of our school department and as always, invite you to come and visit or call!

 The Scituate public Schools prepares students for the 21st Century by engaging all learners in meaningful learning experiences that meet the highest educational and ethical standards in a caring, collaborative learning community supported through partnerships with parents and families, community partners, civic organizations, and higher education.

 Clayville Elementary School received a 5 out of 5 star rating for the 2018-19 school year!

-A special shout-out and congratulations to Principal Courtney Francis, the entire teaching and support staff, students, parents and community for working together to make Clayville one of only thirty five schools in the state to make that claim!
+A special shout-out and congratulations to Principal Courtney Francis, the entire teaching and support staff, students, parents and community for working together to make Clayville one of only twenty-two schools in the state to make that claim!